-In this study, four tests of independence will be applied for each participant to assess TE 479 models and to compare the family of iid models against that of TE, including MARTER 480 models.
-The four tests are (1) the test of "TE independence" (Equations 2 and 3), which 481 tests whether a conjunction of errors can be represented as the product of error probabilities; 482 (2) test of response independence (Equations 3 and 4), testing whether the probability of a 483 conjunction of responses can be reproduced by the product of binary response probabilities; 484 (3) the variance test and (4) correlation tests of Birnbaum (2012), which test if response 485 patterns are independent across sessions, and whether preferences are more highly correlated 486 (fewer preference reversals) between sessions that occur closer together in time.
-487
+In this study, four tests of independence will be computed for each participant to assess TE models and to compare the family of iid models against that of TE, including MARTER models.
+The four tests are (1) the test of "TE independence" (Equations 2 and 3), which tests whether a conjunction of errors can be represented as the product of error probabilities; (2) test of response independence (Equations 3 and 4), testing whether the probability of a conjunction of responses can be reproduced by the product of binary response probabilities; (3) the variance test and (4) correlation tests of Birnbaum (2012), which test if response patterns are independent across sessions, and whether preferences are more highly correlated (fewer preference reversals) between sessions that occur closer together in time.

 TE models imply TE independence should be satisfied, but the other tests can be violated when, for example, a person has a mixture of true preference patterns.
+If a person changes true preferences between sessions, TE implies that there should be fewer reversals of response between two replicates of the same item within a session than reversals between repetitions of the same item between sessions.
 Gradual MARTER models imply in addition that the correlations between reversals of expressed preferences and the gaps between sessions should be positive.
-For example, TE implies that there should be fewer reversals of response between two replicates of the same item within a session than reversals between sessions.